-# DNV GL Sesam software
+# DNV Sesam software

 Sesam is a collection of software applications and services for design and strength assessment (finite-element analysis) of offshore wind, offshore oil & gas, and maritime structures.
-Sesam is actively developed by DNV GL, has a fifty-year old history and is in widespread use in offshore and maritime industries around the world.
+Sesam is actively developed by DNV, has a fifty-year old history and is in widespread use in offshore and maritime industries around the world.

 As an example Sesam may be used in the design of fixed and floating offshore wind turbines (OWT) foundation structures.
 Structural engineers use the software to perform extensive structural analysis for all relevant loading conditions as dictated by industry standards and regulations.
 Calculation of the structure's fatigue life or utilization factors (from code checks) are of interest.